metio/terraform-provider-k8s/docs/data-sources/postgresql_cnpg_io_cluster_v1_manifest.md

 Optional:

-- `enable_alter_system` (Boolean) If this parameter is true, the user will be able to invoke 'ALTER SYSTEM'on this CloudNativePG Cluster.This should only be used for debugging and troubleshooting.Defaults to false.
+- `enable_alter_system` (Boolean) If this parameter is true, the user will be able to invoke 'ALTER SYSTEM' on this CloudNativePG Cluster.
+This should only be used for debugging and troubleshooting.
+Defaults to false.
 - `ldap` (Attributes) Options to specify LDAP configuration (see [below for nested schema](#nestedatt--spec--postgresql--ldap))
 - `parameters` (Map of String) PostgreSQL configuration options (postgresql.conf)
-- `pg_hba` (List of String) PostgreSQL Host Based Authentication rules (lines to be appendedto the pg_hba.conf file)
+- `pg_hba` (List of String) PostgreSQL Host Based Authentication rules (lines to be appended to the pg_hba.conf file)
-- `pg_ident` (List of String) PostgreSQL User Name Maps rules (lines to be appendedto the pg_ident.conf file)
+- `pg_ident` (List of String) PostgreSQL User Name Maps rules (lines to be appended to the pg_ident.conf file)
-- `promotion_timeout` (Number) Specifies the maximum number of seconds to wait when promoting an instance to primary.Default value is 40000000, greater than one year in seconds,big enough to simulate an infinite timeout
+- `promotion_timeout` (Number) Specifies the maximum number of seconds to wait when promoting an instance to primary.
+Default value is 40000000, greater than one year in seconds, big enough to simulate an infinite timeout
 - `shared_preload_libraries` (List of String) Lists of shared preload libraries to add to the default ones
 - `sync_replica_election_constraint` (Attributes) Requirements to be met by sync replicas.
-This will affect how the 'synchronous_standby_names' parameter will beset up. (see [below for nested schema](#nestedatt--spec--postgresql--sync_replica_election_constraint))
+This will affect how the 'synchronous_standby_names' parameter will be set up. (see [below for nested schema](#nestedatt--spec--postgresql--sync_replica_election_constraint))
 - `synchronous` (Attributes) Configuration of the PostgreSQL synchronous replication feature (see [below for nested schema](#nestedatt--spec--postgresql--synchronous))

 <a id="nestedatt--spec--postgresql--ldap"></a>